RovshanAlkhansoy/cinema.app/README.md

 # * As and example a few unit tests added

+# *SecurityConfig is not done properly, i had no time to make it done

+# *In some parts i used Mapstruct but due to time i can not do it as i wanted, builder used everywhere

 I actually didn't have enough time to do my best in this project as I was working full time in my current job, I started this project from the very beginning and I want to have all the features and functions without launching the app.
 If I were to take a running application and make it fully functional, I wouldn't even get to half of the